GLOBAL MARKETS-Stocks, oil rally after US manufacturing data

 * U.S. government debt trims some gains on U.S. ISM report

-* Dollar gains after weak European PMI reports (Updates with close of U.S. markets)
+* Dollar gains after weak European PMI reports (Updates with fresh prices)

 By Herbert Lash